ronakupadhyaya/Horizons-week-05/day2/yelp/README.md

 In this case, finding a restaurant would be as simple as finding the restaurant in the index table, reading where it points to, and reading data from its location.

+0. Before we begin, we are going to seed our database with 60 restaurants pulled from Yelp!
+Checkout `seed.js` in this folder.
+Move `seed.js` to the route directory of the app you are working on.

+Open up `seed.js`, you will see what is going on!
+Modify the appropriate lines from 13-22 to reflect the restaurant fields in your database.
+To run `seed.js` just type `node seed.js` in your terminal.
+The program will hang after printing "saved restaurant 60 times".
+Just hit `ctr` + `c` to exit out of the node session.
+Check mLAB, and behold 60 new restaurants for your database!

 1. Unique Index on username.

 * Hint: If you have users on your database that are duplicated, please delete them